loveencounterflow/intercourse/README.md

   )`, the above rules ensure there must either be a definition like `... myfunc( a, b ):
   ...` (exactly as in the call) or `... myfunc( b, a ): ...` (same names but different order) or `...
   myfunc: ...` (a catch-all that precludes any other definitions with explicit signatures).

-* Each line in a block must start with the same whitespace characters (or else be blank); this indentation is called the 'plinth' and will be subtracted from each line.
-Currently, each block may have its own plinth, but that may change in the future (and it's probably a good idea never to mix tabs and spaces in a single file anyway).

 Here's an example: